Keep your savings game strong.

 If you need to access your online statement before the end of July, just select ‘Interim statement’ from the options in the Statements section; this will give you your most recent statement.

-To make physical copies of your statements (like if your accountant needs them), just download and print.
+To make physical copies of your statements (like if your tax agent needs them), just download and print.

 Remember, we only have copies of your ING statements, so if you hold accounts with other banks, you may need to get your statements from them as well.